Weaker Dollar Helps Set Silver Prices for a Breakout

 Besides a sell-off in equities, Melek also pointed to losses in 10-year Treasuries as another source of support for gold, as a flatter yield curve will increase the metal’s appeal with investors.
 Market participants should look for signs that the Fed is preparing to change course due to the recent stock plunges, since a shift in rhetoric would herald a weaker dollar and potentially lead to a bullish stretch in the gold market.

 Melek also touched upon deteriorating relations between the U.S. and Saudi Arabia.
-This is one part of a tense geopolitical picture which plays in gold’s favor, as the metal is an exceedingly popular investment in times of distress.bart melek, federal reserve, safe haven, silver, stock market
+This is one part of a tense geopolitical picture which plays in gold’s favor, as the metal is an exceedingly popular investment in times of distress.bart melek, Featured, federal reserve, safe haven, silver, stock market